 3.2.
 The Signatories agree that the demonstration projects should:

-Address antimicrobial stewardship challenges in healthcare facilities and agricultural and veterinary settings which MEPA and MoH of Georgia give high priority to solve.
+Address antimicrobial stewardship challenges in healthcare facilities and agricultural and veterinary settings which MEPA and MoIDPLHSA of Georgia give high priority to solve.

 Focus on intervention and implementation research.

 Take a One Health approach and thus, when relevant, include human health, veterinary health and environmental aspects.